RoadieHQ/marketing-site/content/docs/getting-started/user-management/index.md

 ---
-title: User Management in Roadie
+title: Adding users
-lastUpdated: '2021-09-21T14:00:00.0Z'
+lastUpdated: '2022-01-30T14:00:00.0Z'
-description: How to manage users in Backstage
+description: How to invite your colleagues to Roadie
 ---

 ## Introduction